OPINION

 “The rules of civil procedure are designed to assist civil business in an ordinary fashion but surely should not be so literally interpreted as to prevent a fair result in a meritorious case.”
 Eisenberg v.
 Smith, supra, at 829.

-Here, plaintiff's request for charge, submitted at the close of evidence, clearly made the trial judge and counsel aware of her position.
+Here, plaintiff’s request for charge, submitted at the close of evidence, clearly made the trial judge and counsel aware of her position.
 The court, therefore, finds substantial compliance with Rule 50.
-See e. g., Jack Cole Co. v.
-Hudson, 409 F.2d 188, 191 (5th Cir.
-1969).
-Plaintiff's motion for judgment n. o. v. against Levin and S. Klein will be granted.

 Although General Motors, unlike the plaintiff, presented no argument or pleading in substantial compliance with Rule 50, its cross-claim cannot be considered in a vacuum.
-If the court had properly granted plaintiff's request for charge, at least as to causation, that ruling would have inured to the benefit of General Motors.
+If the court had properly granted plaintiff’s request for charge, at least as to causation, that ruling would have inured to the benefit of General Motors.
 Additionally, the court does not believe, for the reasons stated above, that a new trial granted to General Motors under the authority of Cowger v.
-Arnold, supra, would in any way change the final result.[15]
-The court therefore grants General Motors' motion for judgment n. o. v., limited to contribution.[16]
+Arnold, supra, would in any way change the final result.
+15 The court therefore grants General Motors’ motion for judgment n. o. v., limited to contribution.
+16

 IV.
 DEFENDANTS’ MOTIONS FOR NEW TRIAL LIMITED TO DAMAGES

 General Motors has moved for a new trial on the issue of damages, in which S. Klein joins.
-They contend that the trial court erred (1) in admitting testimony concerning the potential *82 growth of Dr. Huddell's earning capacity and (2) in denying defendants a credit for federal income taxes not assessed upon the award pursuant to Congressional exemption.[17]
+They contend that the trial court erred (1) in admitting testimony concerning the potential *82 growth of Dr. Huddell’s earning capacity and (2) in denying defendants a credit for federal income taxes not assessed upon the award pursuant to Congressional exemption.
+17

 In determining both questions, the court must divine what the New Jersey Supreme Court would rule if presented with the issue.
 Costello v.
 Schmidlin, supra.

-1. GROWTH OF EARNING CAPACITY
+1. GROWTH OF EARNING ' CAPACITY

 Under New Jersey law, as is conceded by all parties, part of the damages, recoverable in wrongful death cases is the loss of monetary support during the projected period of dependency.
 Earning capacity is of paramount importance in determining this loss.
-E. g., Frasier v.
-Public Serv.
-Interstate Transp.
-Co., 244 F.2d 668, 670 (2d Cir.
-1957).

-Because future growth of earnings is proper matter for the jury's consideration, expert testimony, based upon special knowledge or experience, may be introduced as an aid to the jury's determination.
-The admission and extent of such testimony is within the trial court's discretion.
-E. g., DiNizio v.
-Burzynski, 81 N.J.Super.
-267, 195 A.2d 470 (App.Div.1963).
+Because future growth of earnings is proper matter for the jury’s consideration, expert testimony, based upon special knowledge or experience, may be introduced as an aid to the jury’s determination.
+The admission and extent of such testimony is within the trial court’s discretion.

 Plaintiff offered the testimony of Professor Michael Wachter, a University of Pennsylvania economist specializing in relative earning capacities and future economic trends.
-In addition to teaching duties in his specialties, Professor *83 Wachter was consultant to the President's Cost of Living Council, advising on the impact of the program in relation to predicted economic trends; he also had studied and was continuing to study the inflation process under a National Sciences Foundation grant.
+In addition to teaching duties in his specialties, Pro *83 fessor Wachter was consultant to the President’s Cost of Living Council, advising on the impact of the program in relation to predicted economic trends; he also had studied and was continuing to study the inflation process under a National Sciences Foundation grant.
 As part of his work, he, along with other Wharton School professors, developed the Wharton Econometric Model, by which some 100 equations dealing with all pertinent economic variables are appropriately analyzed to forecast future economic trends over the short and long run.
-Professor Wachter's specific assignment was, and is, to develop and refine the wage and inflation equations used therein.
-The Model's resultant equations are utilized by both Government and industry.
+Professor Wachter’s specific assignment was, and is, to develop and refine the wage and inflation equations used therein.
+The Model’s resultant equations are.utilized by both Government and industry.
 While past trends are only a part of this process of projection, the validity of the econometric model has been established by stimulating projections for past periods against known economic fact.
-On the basis of such past trends, together with generally accepted economic theory, Professor Wachter testified that a "very conservative" projection of the annual growth of Dr. Huddell's earnings, as a psychiatrist, over his work life expectancy would be six per cent.
+On the basis of such past trends, together with generally accepted economic theory, Professor Wachter testified that a “very conservative” projection of the annual growth of Dr. Huddell’s earnings, as a psychiatrist, over his work life expectancy would be six per cent.
 This average annual growth rate has occurred for the past 125 years, and is consistent with the projections of other sophisticated analyses, such as that of the Federal Reserve Bank.
-Exhibits, demonstrating the effect of this growth rate on all segments of the economy since 1947, including the earnings of physicians, were explained in detail to the jury.[19]
+Exhibits, demonstrating the effect of this growth rate on all segments of the economy since 1947, including the earnings of physicians, were explained in detail to the jury.
+19

 Defendants now argue that, while the jury was entitled to consider future growth of earning capacity, testimony based upon growth rates was inadmissible.
 Two recent Third Circuit opinions, interpreting Pennsylvania law, are cited in support of this proposition.
 Hoffman v.
-Sterling Drug, Inc., 485 F.2d 132 (3d Cir.
-1973) (2-1 decision), on remand, 374 F. Supp.
-850 (M.D.Pa.1974); Magill v.
-Westinghouse Elec.
-Corp., 464 F.2d 294 (3d Cir.
-1972).
-In both cases, the court held that the "expert" testimony offered was insufficient; and while both opinions expressed reservations about considerations of "inflation," the order of remand in each permitted introduction of appropriate evidence concerning potential growth of earning capacity.
+Sterling Drug, Inc.,

 Inasmuch as Pennsylvania courts, unlike those in New Jersey, have apparently not explicitly held that potential increases in earnings can be considered by the jury, these decisions may not be entirely applicable to this case.
-In context, however, they do present a valuable guide to trial judges in determining whether expert testimony concerning growth rates is admissible.
-In Magill, an actuary used an "earnings increase factor" in calculating future damages; the sole basis for his factor was the practice of accounting firms in planning pensions.
-The court, noting that the actuary was not an economist found that the earnings increase factor was therefore based upon "mere guess or speculation."
+In context,- however, they do present a valuable guide to trial judges in determining whether expert testimony concerning growth rates is admissible.
+In Magill, an actuary used an “earnings increase factor” in calculating future damages; the sole basis for his factor was the practice of accounting firms in planning pensions.
+The court, noting that the actuary was not an economist found that the earnings increase factor was therefore based upon “mere guess or speculation.”
 Nevertheless, in remanding, it allowed the plaintiff to cure this defect:

-"Because there may be a substantial factual basis for use of an earnings increase factor, we do not foreclose the administrator from attempting, at the new trial, to establish that foundation and receiving a charge similar to that given at the original trial.
-We note, however, that the concepts of inflation and the declining value of the dollar have been almost universally rejected as providing support for the earnings increase factor."
-464 F.2d at 301 (Emphasis added).
+“Because there may be a substantial factual basis for use of an earnings increase factor, we do not foreclose the administrator from attempting, at the new trial, to establish that foundation and receiving a charge similar to that given at the original trial.
+We note, however, that the concepts of inflation and the declining value of the dollar have been almost universally rejected as providing support for the earnings increase factor.”464 F.2d at 301 (Emphasis added).

 This court does not give the limited reading to this language that defendants *84 now offer.
-Had the Third Circuit determined that growth of earnings could not be considered, or that testimony about growth would be limited to "certain promotions or pay raises," certainly it could have so held.
-The court's apparent difficulty with the proof in Magill was that it was not based upon substantial fact; its cautionary language about inflation must be read in this light.
-The mere fact that "inflation"[20] has occurred in the past does not necessarily mean that it will continue in the future; such a conclusion can only flow from competent testimony by an economist qualified to project future economic trends.
+Had the Third Circuit determined that growth of earnings could not be considered, or that testimony about growth would be limited to “certain promotions or pay raises,” certainly it could have so held.
+The court’s apparent difficulty with the proof in Magill was that it was not based upon substantial fact; its cautionary language about inflation must be read in this light.
+The mere fact that “inflation” 20 has occurred in the past does not necessarily mean that it will continue in the future; such a conclusion can only flow from competent testimony by an economist qualified to project future economic trends.

 In Hoffman, the court similarly held that testimony concerning future increases was without substantial factual basis.
 There, an economist based his calculations on testimony from two architects that earnings in the past five years had increased at a six per cent annual rate.
 Again, the Third Circuit struck such testimony, not because of its preclusion of the consideration of economic trends, but because of the lack of factual support:

-"[N]o evidence was introduced in the case at bar as to the probability or magnitude of future inflationary trends and there was no evidence projecting inflation over a long period of time. . . .
+“[N]o evidence was introduced in the case at bar as to the probability or magnitude of future inflationary trends and there was no evidence projecting inflation over a long period of time. . . .
 [The economist] was only utilized, as was the expert witness in Magill, to perform the actuarial function of calculating present values. . . .
-Both the present case and Magill are marked by the total absence of any evidence of probable future salary trends or economic trends."
-485 F.2d at 144 (Emphasis added).
+Both the present case and Magill are marked by the total absence of any evidence of probable future salary trends or economic trends.”485 F.2d at 144 (Emphasis added).

-In short, both Magill and Hoffman hold that before a Pennsylvania jury can consider future increases of earnings, there must be competent evidence of "probable future salary trends or economic trends"; evidence that growth has occurred in the past is not alone sufficient for this purpose.[21]
+In short, both Magill and Hoffman hold that before a Pennsylvania jury can consider future increases of earnings, there must be competent evidence of “probable future salary trends or economic trends”; evidence that growth has occurred in the past is not alone sufficient for this purpose.
+21

-Professor Wachter's testimony gave the jury substantial evidentiary support for an award of damages based upon future growth of earnings.
+Professor Wachter’s testimony gave the jury substantial evidentiary support for an award of damages based upon future growth of earnings.
 A more highly qualified expert in this field could not have been produced.
-Nor does the court accept defendants' suggested distinction between "earnings increase factor" and "inflation."
-Where a plaintiff has a contract setting forth future salary increases, such would be admissible.
+Nor does the court accept defendants’ suggested distinction between “earnings increase factor” and “inflation.”
+Where a plaintiff has a contract setting forth future salary increases, such would be. admissible.
 But where extended disability or death is involved, future growth of earnings can only be projected within the framework of the economy as a whole.
-This would be especially true in the case of private physicians, where "promotions" as such do not exist; their earnings are dependent upon their patients' ability to pay, which, in turn, depends upon general economic growth.
+This would be especially true in the case of private physicians, where “promotions” as such do not exist; their earnings are dependent upon their patients’ ability to pay, which, in turn, depends upon general economic growth.

-2. DEDUCTION OF INCOME TAX SAVINGS
+2. DEDUCTION OF INCOME TAX SAYINGS

 Defendants argue, in essence, that if the New Jersey Supreme Court were squarely confronted with the issue today, it would rule that income tax considerations must be injected into all tort actions.
-Specifically, they argue that an injured plaintiff is in a "better" position after a jury award of damages than he would have been had he not been injured, since the injured plaintiff does not have to pay taxes on that portion of his award representing lost income.[22]
+Specifically, they argue that an injured plaintiff is in a “better” position after a jury award of damages than he would have been had he not been injured, since the injured plaintiff does not have to pay taxes on that portion of his award representing lost income.
+22

-Defendants' conclusion, however, does not necessarily follow from its premise.
-Congress could tax personal injury awards, in which case the defendants would pay the entire loss (as they do today) and plaintiffs would receive their entire loss (as they do today).
+Defendants’ conclusion, however, does not necessarily follow from its premise.
+Congress could tax personal injury awards, in which case the defendants would pay the entire loss . (as they do today) and plaintiffs would receive their entire loss (as they do today).
 The difference would be that, thereafter, plaintiffs would have to remit a portion of their award to the federal treasury.
-Thus, the question is not whether plaintiffs are "over-compensated," but which party to the litigation should receive the benefit of the exemption of personal injury awards from taxation.
+Thus, the question is not whether plaintiffs are “over-compensated,” but which party to the litigation should receive the benefit of the exemption of personal injury awards from taxation.

 In all but one state, the gross earnings rule is followed.
 In twenty-eight states, the question has been specifically considered.
-In twenty-seven of those states, the courts have ruled either that income tax consequences cannot be considered, or have accepted the majority rule that cautionary instructions should not be given concerning the non-taxability of the award.[23]
-Nor is there any *86 case decided under "federal" law where the jury's consideration of income tax consequences has been permitted.[24]
-In non-jury cases decided under "federal" law there appears to be only two exceptions to the majority rule.[25]
-The only area where authority is evenly divided is Federal Tort Claims Act cases, where the United States as defendant is also the benefactor of the exemption.[26]
+In twenty-seven of those states, the courts have ruled either that income tax consequences cannot be considered, or have accepted the majority rule that cautionary instructions should not be given concerning the non-taxability of the award.
+23 Nor is there any *86 case decided under “federal” law where the jury’s consideration of income tax consequences has been permitted.
+24 In non-jury cases decided under “federal” law there appears to be only two exceptions to the majority rule.
+25 The only area where authority is evenly divided is Federal Tort Claims Act cases, where the United States as defendant is also the benefactor of the exemption.
+26

-*87 The court is persuaded that the New Jersey Supreme Court, if directly confronted with the issue, would continue to adhere to the gross earnings rule, for three reasons: first, it has tacitly followed the rule and expressed its approval of it for the past fifty-six years (since the Congressional exemption of personal injury awards from income tax was first enacted); second, the Congressional exemption expresses a desire to give a benefit to victims of tortious conduct, a benefit that the New Jersey Supreme Court would not be inclined to shift to wrongdoing defendants; and third, the introduction of income tax consequences into jury trials would unduly complicate issues within the jury's true sphere of competence, liability and damages.
+*87 The court is persuaded that the New Jersey Supreme Court, if directly confronted with the issue, would continue to adhere to the gross earnings rule, for three reasons: first, it has tacitly followed the rule and expressed its approval of it for the past fifty-six years (since the Congressional exemption of personal injury awards from income tax was first enacted); second, the Congressional exemption expresses a desire to give a benefit to victims of tortious conduct, a benefit that the New Jersey Supreme Court would not be inclined to shift to wrongdoing defendants; and third, the introduction of income tax consequences into jury trials would unduly complicate issues within the jury’s true sphere of competence, liability and damages. .

 The decision of Congress not to tax personal injury awards obviously results in a benefit equal to the amount of taxes that would otherwise be paid to the Government.
-If the defendants' argument is accepted, they will receive that benefit by being able to avoid payment of that portion of lost wages which would have otherwise been the plaintiff's responsibility to pay as income taxes.
+If the defendants’ argument is accepted, they will receive that benefit by being able to avoid payment of that portion of lost wages which would have otherwise been the plaintiff’s responsibility to pay as income taxes.
 If the majority rule is accepted, injured plaintiffs will receive the benefit.
 The court can divine no societal purpose that would be furthered by awarding wrongdoing defendants with the benefit of this Congressional largesse.
 A societal purpose would be served by benefiting innocent victims of tortious conduct.
-Indeed, since the victims' chances of needing public relief are thereby diminished, this concern would be greater, not less, in the case of death, where the loss of earning capacity is total.
-This court therefore concludes that Congress, as with all exemptions under Section 104, ". . . intended to relieve a taxpayer who has the misfortune to become ill or injured . . .."
+Indeed, since the victims’ chances of needing public relief are thereby diminished, this concern would be greater, not less, in the case of death, where the loss of earning capacity is total.
+This court therefore concludes that Congress, as with all exemptions under Section 104, “. . . intended to relieve a taxpayer who has the misfortune to become ill or injured . . ..”
 Epmeier v.
-United States, 199 F.2d 508, 511 (7th Cir.
-1952) quoted with approval, Haynes v.
-United States, 353 U.S. 81, 84, 77 S. Ct.
-649, 1 L. Ed.
-2d 671 n.
-3 (1957).[30]
+United States,

 Several courts have recognized the logic of this argument in considering the income tax question.
 In one of the earliest cases to address itself to this issue, Chicago & N. W. Ry. v.
-Curl, 178 F.2d 497, 502 (8th Cir.
-1950), the reasoning was apparently so obvious as to require only a blind cite to Majestic v.
-Louisville & N. R. R., 147 F.2d 621, 627 (6th Cir.
-1945), which holds:
+Curl,

 “The justice of the [collateral source] rule is that damages wrought by a wrongdoer are measured by the whole loss.
 The party injured is entitled to recover for all the loss inflicted and the wrongdoer may not take advantage of the contracts or other relation that may exist between injured persons and third persons.”